-You can also flip this around a bit and take a look at what your partner does so well.
-He doesn’t get petty, and he doesn’t insult you.
-What else do you admire about his arguing style?
+Marin suggests flipping this around a bit and take a look at what your partner does so well.
+They don't get petty, and they don't insult you.
+What else do you admire about their arguing style?
 What would you like to emulate?

 4. Address The Small Things

 This is a good strategy for preventing yourselves from even getting to the fighting stage.
-Try to address things when they’re minor annoyances, and don’t let too many things pile up on your shoulders before addressing them with your boyfriend.
-The smaller your fights are, the easier it will be to practice good fighting habits.
+Try to address things when they’re minor annoyances, and don’t let too many things pile up on your shoulders before addressing them with your partner.
+The smaller your fights are, Marin says, the easier it will be to practice good fighting habits.

 5. Avoid "The Four Horsemen"